 # HR as a Vital Parameter and Indicator of Stress

 One important health parameter assessed by most wrist wearables is HR measurement.
 HR indicates the number of heartbeats within a certain time interval, which is usually heartbeats per minute and is therefore expressed in min-1 or beats per minute (BPM) [@hottenrott2007].
-HR can be detected and measured using various methods via wearables, including sensors based on electrocardiogram (ECG) or phonocardiogram (PCG) [@mukhopadhyay2017wearable].
-Another smart technique used by most fitness trackers on the market is photoplethysmography (PPG) which is an optical method with an inexpensive and non-intrusive technique to assess HR by flashing green lights to measure changes in blood volume [@allen2007photoplethysmography].
+The most common technique to measure HR via fitness trackers is photoplethysmography (PPG).
+This optical method assesses HR by flashing green lights to measure changes in blood volume [@allen2007photoplethysmography].

 @sammito2015guideline stated in his guidelines for the application of HR the following points: At rest, the average HR (HRrest) of adults typically ranges from 60 to 80 BPM.
 The maximum HR (HRmax) can be reached during physical activity or exertion, but varies depending on individual factors such as age, sex, and fitness level and decreases with age.
 With the suggested formula HRmax = 207 – 0.7 × age, the HRmax of a 31-year-old person would be around 185 BPM, whereas sex or fitness level has not been considered in this formula.